Dr Esther van Eijk, LLM

 As a research consultant I provide the following services:

-- Expertise in (religious) family law, civil documentation, the Middle East (Syria & Iraq), Islamic law, missing persons, human rights;
+- Expertise in (religious) family law, civil documentation, the Middle East (Syria & Iraq), Islamic law, missing persons, undocumented migrants, human rights;

 - Legal analysis and research, including empirical socio-legal research (qualitative, quantitative, and mixed methods);